-All compensated absence payables include salary-related payments, at current rates, where applicable.
+All compensated absence payables include salary-related payments, at current fiscal year-end rates, including salary, employer Social Security and Medicare, and pension contributions, where applicable.

 The total compensated absence payable is reported on the government-wide financial statements.
 The governmental fund reports the compensated absence liability at the fund reporting level only "when due."
 The general fund is used to liquidate such amounts.